nestoralonsovina/ft_printf/README.md

 	2. error in pointers with blank indentation appearing incorrectly
 	3. leaks in hexadecimal
 	4. leaks in octal
-	5. error with %Lf behaving strangely (not working basically)
+	5. error with %Lf behaving strangely (not working basically) [DONE]